-Dr. Howard's work has appeared in Real News Network, The Black Scholar, No Jargon podcast, The Chronicle of Higher Education, BBC Mundo, Al Jazeera, Associated Press and NPR.
-Her 'Then the Burnings Began" article is the winner of the 2018 James L. Sellers Memorial Prize.
+Dr. Howard's work has appeared in The Chronicle of Higher Education, BBC World News Hour, Al Jazeera, Financial Times, Washington Post and NPR.
+Her "Then the Burnings Began" article is the winner of the 2018 James L. Sellers Memorial Prize.

 As an educator, Dr. Howard’s primary goal is to teach students to be effective writers, critical thinkers, and active world citizens.
 Students in her classes develop skills through hands-on learning, like processing questionnaires for the Louisiana on Lockdown report.
 She is also dedicated to sharing her scholarly knowledge outside of the traditional campus community.
 Specifically, Howard has greatly valued teaching opportunities where she can provide quality, university-level education to those with limited access, including underserved schools and correctional facilities.

 2020 - Faculty Communicating Ideas Award

 Awarded by: University of Iowa Office of the Vice Provost for Research

 2018 - James L. Sellers Memorial Prize

 Awarded by: Nebraska State Historical Society